 Mercator projection thanks to Great Maps.
 I would have included the source, but it was extremely large so I just compiled a DLL and included it with the project.
 I did modify the source slightly to allow for weighted points.
+The modified file is now included as a separate download.
 Maybe I will one day explain how that works.

 - 21st June, 2010: Initial post